How Much Compensation For A Rotator Cuff Injury?

 Can I Make A Rotator Cuff Injury Claim?

-Yes, you could make a rotator cuff injury claim if you can show that you were injured by a third party’s negligent actions.
-The general eligibility requirements are as follows:
+Yes, you can make a rotator cuff injury claim if you can show that the damage to your shoulder was caused by a negligent third party.
+To demonstrate this, your case must meet the following eligibility criteria:

 A man receiving his independent medical assessment for a shoulder injury claim